-This would mean that the CPUC can either reevaluate the Rules individually in 2023 or all at once in 2025 after the completion of SCE's GRC cycle in 2024.
 Evaluating the IOUs' policies together has the benefit of reducing demand on staff and stakeholders and provides the benefit of allowing us to compare the costs and effectiveness of each policy.
-Thus, the CPUC should begin to reevaluate the Rules in January 2025.
+However, we understand there may be a need to evaluate these policies one by one.
+Thus, it is reasonable for the CPUC to begin the evaluation of the Rules by January 2025.